LukeShu/leaguer/docs/DesignDocument.md

 accessible and configurable though its web interface which reveals to users a sleek web application which manages tournaments.

-#Non-Functional Requirements
+# Non-Functional Requirements

 TODO Guntas.
-Email dunsmore and marco about this, then fill it out.
+Email Dunsmore and Marco about this, then fill it out.

 # Design Outlines